 St. Patrick’s Cathedral

 Build between 1858 and 1878 (and replacing Old St. Patrick’s Cathedral in Little Italy), St. Patrick’s Cathedral is the largest Neo-Gothic Catholic church in North America (taking up an entire city block).
-Main features of the church include the 330-foot spires, the stained-glass Rose window, the Tiffany & Co altars (of St. Louis and St. Michael) and the organ.
-It is free to visit – so even if you are visiting New York City on a budget, you can go inside.
+Main features of the church include the 330-foot spires, the stained-glass Rose window, the Tiffany & Co altars (of St. Louis and St. Michael) and the organ (as well as the manger scene during Christmas).
+It is free to enter any time of year – so even if you are visiting New York City on a budget, you are welcome inside.
 St. Patrick’s Cathedral Website.

 Rockefeller Center is a complex of 19 buildings, originally designed and developed between 1930 and 1939 by the Rockefeller family.
 The Art Deco structures were declared both a New York City Landmark and a National Historic Landmark in the 1980s.
 Among the most popular buildings are the Top of the Rock and Radio City Music Hall.

 The two most recognizable statues at Rockefeller Center are Prometheus (a glittering statue in the Lower Plaza fountain of the Greek Titan bringing fire to man) and Atlas (a 45-foot-tall sculpture across from St. Patrick’s Cathedral of the Greek Titan holding the heavens).
-The Rockefeller Center Christmas Tree and ice-skating rink are main attractions during the wintertime.
+The Rockefeller Center Christmas Tree and ice-skating rink are main attractions during wintertime in NYC.
 Rockefeller Center information.

 Radio City Music Hall